prusa3d/Prusa-CW-Firmware/README.md

 <!--te-->

 ## Building with make
-### Automatic, remote, using travis-ci

-Create new github user, eg. your_user_name-your_repository_name-travis.
-This step is not mandatory, only recomended to limit access rights for travis to single repository.
-Grant this user access to your repository.
-Register this user on https://www.travis-ci.com/.
-Create API key for this user.
-In Github click on this user, settings, Developer settings, Personal access tokens, Generate new token, select public_repo, click on Generate token and copy this token.

-Login into https://www.travis-ci.com/ enable build of your repository, click on repository setting, add environment variable `ACCESS_TOKEN` and paste your token.

-Each commit is build, but only for tagged commits `Prusa-DEVICE-Firmware-LANG-GIT_TAG.hex` files are attached to your release by travis.

 ### Automatic, local, using script and prepared tools package

 You need to install unzip, wget and make tools, next run the following command: